Chapter 6 Clusters

 From the Azure portal, the Azure HDInsight service provides support for on-demand Spark clusters.
 An HDInsight cluster with support for Spark and RStudio can be easily created by selecting the ML Services cluster type.
 Please note that the provided version of

 sparklyr might not be the latest version available in CRAN since the default package repo seems to be initialized using an MRAN (Microsoft R Application Network) snapshot, not directly from CRAN.
-Figure 6.12 shows the Azure portal launching an Spark cluster with support for R.
+Figure ?? shows the Azure portal launching a Spark cluster with support for R.

 Up to date pricing for HDInsight is available under azure.microsoft.com/en-us/pricing/details/hdinsight.